 - Understand Key Concepts: Don't just memorize formulas; strive to understand the underlying concepts of calculus.
 This will help you solve problems more effectively and will also be essential for the free-response section.

-- Develop Problem-Solving Skills: Calculus is a problem-solving discipline, so it's important to develop your problem-solving skills.
+- Develop Problem-Solving Skills: Calculus is a problem-solving discipline, so it helps to develop your problem-solving skills.
 Learn to break down complex problems into smaller, more manageable steps.

 - Use Your Calculator Effectively: If you are allowed to use a calculator on the exam, make sure you know how to use it effectively.
 Practice using your calculator to solve problems, and be aware of its limitations.